Who’s looking for fun things to do for Galentine’s Day?

 If you live in the upper midwest one thing that’s in abundance is outdoor skating rinks.
 One in particular that won my heart is Centennial Lakes in Edina or Rice Park in St. Paul.

-Both will give you a picturesque view that always make me feel like I’m back in Europe.
+Both will give you a picturesque view that always makes me feel like I’m back in Europe.
 Also, close to each rink are plenty of great dining ideas.

 14. Volunteer together!

-Serving someone else shifts your focus and changes your heart and mind.
+Serving someone else shifts your focus and changes your heart and mind is a great way to spend Galentine’s Day.
 Serving meals in the inner city or packing boxes to ship overseas to help people in need has so much value for our well-being.

 It transforms the way we perceive the world and sees ourselves in it.
 Every time I go to Feed My Starving Children with my girlfriends, it transcends my mood immediately.